Quickstart: SvelteKit

 keys on this page.

-Building the App#
+Building the app

 Let's start building the Svelte app from scratch.

-Initialize a Svelte app#
+Initialize a Svelte app

-We can use the SvelteKit Skeleton Project to initialize
+We can use the SvelteKit Skeleton Project to initialize an app called supabase-sveltekit

-Then let's install the only additional dependency: supabase-js
+Then install the Supabase client library: supabase-js

 1npm install @supabase/supabase-js